phossa/phossa-di/README.md

   classnames).

-  To fully explore the auto wiring feature, users may map interfaces to classnames or service ids as the following,
+  To fully explore the auto wiring feature, users may map interfaces to classnames or service ids as follows,

   ```php
   // map an interface to a classname